zopefoundation/Zope/docs/maintenance.rst

 guide`.

 Just like with code contributions, please follow best practice.
-Test your changes locally before creating a push request or pushing to the repository.
+Test your changes locally before creating a pull request or pushing to the repository.
 Use a reasonable line length (<80).

 Building the documentation